AN ASS IN THE HOLE

 CARDS ARE EVERYWHERE

-The only thing that kept me from giving up was the prospect of writing this review, and for that I get to feel some sense of accomplishment.
-In hindsight, I cannot believe I stuck it out.
-I know from previous experience that the next installment in the series, Kingdom Hearts II, is among the good ones.
-After suffering through this disaster, I'm bound to appreciate it even more.
-So at least it gave me that.
-Thank you, Re:Chain of Memories.
-Now, please sod off back into oblivion.
+The only thing that kept me going was the promise of writing this review.
+In hindsight, I can’t believe I stuck it out.
+I know from experience that the next entry, Kingdom Hearts II, is actually good.
+After surviving this disaster, I’m bound to appreciate it even more.

 Comments